Home Consciousness How Your Faith in Soulmates Is Affecting Your Relationship—What Science Has to Say

 1. Are we good together?

-2. How can I improve the relationship and myself?
+2. How can I improve both the relationship and myself?

-People who believe in soulmates are driven by passion, are impulsive, and have brief relationships.
+People who believe in soulmates are passionate, impulsive, and have short-lived relationships.
 They get disillusioned and upset if it doesn’t work out for them.
 Their search for the ‘perfect’ one is never over.
-With the end of each relationship, they move on with thinking that their soulmate is yet to be found.
+With the end of each relationship, they move on, thinking that their soulmate is yet to be found.

 Believers in growth